Suing the NHS. Can I sue my hospital?

 The breach must be directly responsible for patient injury or death.
 Patients must suffer damages.
 Without damages, there are no legal ramifications.
-When these four conditions have been met, the defendant is the health care provider, and the plaintiff is the patient.
+When these conditions have been met, the defendant is the health care provider, and the plaintiff is the patient.
 In cases of wrongful death, the patient’s representative becomes the plaintiff.

 Workers in the National Health Service are bounded by the organization’s constitution.
 It defines the legal responsibilities and rights of staff members, the organization itself, and those who utilize its services.
 In addition, it defines non-binding pledges that relate to various key facets of its operations.